 - Write three things you could improve on right now.

-- Next, focus on what you can change on each of those things.
-Write that down.
+- Next, focus on what you can change about each of those things.
+Write them down.

 Doing one small thing when you’re feeling less than, depressed or stuck could mean the difference between making progress or none at all.
 This journey of picking myself back up and revitalizing good habits back into my life means not biting off more than I can chew.
 All that does is create overwhelm and disappointment when I don’t finish a task I set out for myself.